Abdulrahman-Kamel/tokenScanner/README.md

 Basic Auth Credentials
 ++ 50 token again
 ```
+The Tool will Recognize on token and will tell you how exploit this token [if available]
 The tool have many of regex in file regex.txt you can edit it if you want add new regex <br>
 The tool will be updated and will provide tokens/api/secrets every time